sugimotot/btsdoc-portal/developers/7_tutorials/committee-propose-action.md

       ...
     }

 Then do `update_bitasset` to update the options.

-Note we copy-paste other fields from above; there is no way to selectively update only one field.
+**Note:** we copy-paste other fields from above; there is no way to selectively update only one field.

     >>> update_bitasset "CNY" {"feed_lifetime_sec" : 86400, "minimum_feeds" : 7, "force_settlement_delay_sec" : 86400, "force_settlement_offset_percent" : 0, "maximum_force_settlement_volume" : 200, "short_backing_asset" : "1.3.0", "extensions" : []} false

 If this was a privatized BitAsset (i.e. a user-issued asset with feed), you could simply set the `broadcast` parameter of the above command to `true` and be done.

-However this is a committee-issued asset, so we have to use a proposed transaction to update it.
+However this is a *committee-issued asset*, so we have to use a proposed transaction to update it.
 To create the proposed transaction, we use the transaction builder API.
 Create a transaction builder transaction with `begin_builder_transaction` command:

     >>> begin_builder_transaction